 It’s important to note that the power that runs through the speaker wire may be lower than this, depending on the audio system’s specific characteristics and the speakers’ impedance.
 Additionally, it’s essential to choose a speaker wire with an appropriate gauge or thickness for the power requirements of your system to ensure optimal performance and safety.

 Undurstanding about wire:

 The diameter of a wire gauge refers to its thickness, and we can often determine the wire’s gauge by its diameter.
 Additionally, the wire gauge decides how much current you can transfer from any given wire.
-Because lecturer wire usually has a light meter, it can only be utilized to power less-voltage devices or swallow less present.
+Because lecturer wire usually has a light meter, it can only power less-voltage devices or swallow less present.